-Her most recent role was as a strategist and management consultant specialising in international multidisciplinary collaborations; negotiating deals that allowed her clients to build effective public-private partnerships and bridge the gap between civil society and business so as to ensure their survival in a rapidly changing world.
+Her most recent role was as a strategist and management consultant specialising in international multidisciplinary collaborations; negotiating deals that allowed her clients to build effective public-private partnerships.

 Before this, she worked at the Parliamentary Centre, as Head of Business Development for Africa Region, where she led in business pursuit including proposal development and key relationship management.
 She was also Deputy /Business Director at the British Council overseeing the Ghana cluster (Sierra Leone, Senegal, Nigeria and Ghana) and led the operationalization of changes to the British Council portfolio; negotiating its status from a purely cultural relations and educational institution to a public enterprise which provides technical assistance to social entrepreneurs and young professionals across the region.

-In an earlier career Juliet was a Journalist working as a local reporter for the UK based, Ghana Review International Magazine and the Head of Operations at the German owned Precious Metals Refinery, West Africa.
-She is a member of Rotary International and has also volunteered for over 100 CSOs and Networks influencing policy and driving reform processes since 2008 and trained numerous CSO actors across West and East Africa.
+In an earlier career, Juliet was a Journalist working as a local reporter for the UK based, Ghana Review International Magazine and the Head of Operations at the German-owned Precious Metals Refinery, West Africa.
+She is a member of Rotary International and has also volunteered and trained for over 100 CSOs and Networks since 2008 across West and East Africa.

-Juliet has a diploma in Journalism, a Bachelor of Theology (First Class) and multiple post graduate degrees in Governance and Leadership, Social Policy Studies, New Media, Governance and Democracy as well as a Post graduate Diploma in Human Resources.
+Juliet has a diploma in Journalism, a Bachelor of Theology (First Class) and multiple post-graduate degrees in Governance and Leadership, Social Policy Studies, New Media and Democracy as well as a Postgraduate Diploma in Human Resources.